garydavenport73/OSWavePlayer/README.md

 ### Notes about using this module as a replacement in the playsound module:

-You can replace the words 'playwave' with 'playsound', and the module will work as intended but still only works for wav files.

-I included this feature so these functions could be used as a replacement for playsound function found in the playsound module at https://github.com/TaylorSMarks/playsound/blob/master/playsound.py.
-The only caveat is that the default behaviour is to NOT block in my program (my function plays asynchronously by default).
-The playsound module's function 'playsound' has its default behaviour to block = True (it plays synchronously by default).

-So I you are using this as a replacement because the playsound module was not working for you (as it is no longer maintained), you may have to specify the second argument, block, and set it explicitly.

-In other words for backwards compatibility (wav files only) you can replace the code:
+Additionally, I included an alias to the function named 'playsound', and if used, the default block will be true, or synchronous play.
+This way, the module can be used in place of the playsound module (https://github.com/TaylorSMarks/playsound/blob/master/playsound.py) with the same syntax.
+If the playsound module does not work as it is no longer maintained, you can load this module and use the import statement

 ```
-playsound("yourwavefile.wav")

-with

-playsound("yourwavefile.wav",1)
-or
-playsound("yourwavefile.wav", block=true)
+from oswavplayer import playsound
 ```
-for backwards compatibility for wav files.

-If you'd rather you can go to the source file 'wavecliplayer.py' you can simply change the phrases from block=False to block=True and you will get the original behaviour.
-I did not want to keep the default as blocking because its unusual for me use this function in this manner.

-Normally, when I am playing a sound in a program I have written, I do not want the entire program to halt when the sound plays, so I simply could not bring myself to keep this as the default behaviour.
-But this is truely just a matter of preference.